Solving a sparse systems using linear algebra: Acknowledgments.

 \section{Acknowledgments.}

 This work was supported by CONICET, Argentina.
-The author would like to thank Federico Quallbrunn and Ariel Molinuevo for helping him understanding this topic.
-Thanks are also due to Manuel Dubinsky for his help in \autoref{sec-app} and \autoref{sec-octave}.
+The author would like to thank Alicia Dickenstein for reading the first version of this paper.
+Thanks are also due to the anonymous referees for their useful suggestions and ideas.